quarto-dev/quarto-cli/README.md

 ./configure.sh
 ```

-To update to the latest development version, `git pull` from the local repo directory:
+To update to the latest development version, run `git pull` from the local repo directory:

 ```bash
 cd quarto-cli